GeneralA6/menu-handler/README.md

 - close
 - close on esc press
 - close on blur
-- close all menus ( initialized with menuhandler) on menu open
+- close all menus on menu open
+- close all submenus on submenu open
 - prevent body scroll when a menu is open
 - prevent body swipe when a menu is open
 - accessiblity